canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 ## Method 1: Triggering Gnome Initial Setup via the new Flutter installer and a whitelabel.yaml

-The new [Ubuntu Desktop Bootstrap](https://github.com/canonical/ubuntu-desktop-provision) Flutter installer can be given a `whitelabel.yaml` file to customize its appearance and behavior.
-One thing you can configure is the `mode` you would like to run the installer in.
+The new [Ubuntu Desktop Bootstrap](https://github.com/canonical/ubuntu-desktop-provision) Flutter installer can be given a `whitelabel.yaml` file to customize its appearance and behaviour.
+For example, the installer can be configured to run in a specific `mode`.

-The `oem` mode skips user creation and time zone setup during installation, leaving them to be handled by Gnome Initial Setup post installation.
+When `oem` mode is active, user creation and time zone setup are skipped during installation, leaving them to be handled by Gnome Initial

-The following `whitelabel.yaml` placed in `/usr/share/desktop-provision/whitelabel.yaml` on your LiveCD is sufficient to skip user creation during installation, provided you are using the new Ubuntu Desktop Bootstrap installer:
+Setup post-installation.

+Enabling `oem` mode only requires the following line to be added to the `whitelabel.yaml`:

 ```
 mode: oem
 ```

+Placing this `whitelabel.yaml` at `/usr/share/desktop-provision/whitelabel.yaml` on your LiveCD is sufficient to skip user creation during installation, provided you are using the new Ubuntu Desktop Bootstrap installer.

 A comprehensive guide to customizing a LiveCD can be found [here](https://help.ubuntu.com/community/LiveCDCustomization).